nvelopuk/AcumaticaEnhancedSearchInFiles/README.md

 # Future Improvements
 - When deleting file revisions, allow the user to select which revisions to delete or the number of revisions to keep.

+# Limitations
+- Use at own risk, no warranty expressed or implied